Welcome to The Christopher Dedrick Award for Live Musicians in Media Soundtracks application!

 - How live music will enhance your project, and

-- A biography/ music demo, and/or your web site address which contains bio and music
+- A biography/ music demo, and/or your web site address which likely already contains bio and music

-- The Selection Committee will select a maximum of 10 applicants for review.
+- The Selection Committee will review all applications and select a maximum of 10 for the draw.

 - The 10 applications selected will have their names chosen for a draw

-- The draw from the short list of 10 applicants will be recorded live (if possible) and posted on the Screen Composers Guild website, and the draw will take place on Wednesday, May 2nd 2018.
+- The draw from the short list of 10 applicants will be recorded live (if possible) and posted on the Screen Composers Guild website, and will take place on Wednesday, May 8th 2019.

 - The successful recipient of the award from the draw will be announced immediately at the time of the draw.

 - Applicants will have one full year following the award announcement to utilize the funds, and provide either (1) copy of a contract, (2) letter of agreement or (3) an acceptable form of assurance for the project for which the award amount will be utilized.
 If for reasons beyond the composer’s control, the recording date is delayed (eg – weather for shooting or technical problems with editing etc), the composer may apply to the Foundation for an extension of time for the recording.

 - The project can be a standalone drama/documentary (film, television, internet) series, or video game.

 - Live musicians can be contracted through the AF of M (Screen Composers Guild to be provided with the contract for payment) or the SCGC and Foundation will be provided proof of payment for musicians outside of the AF of M.